pboley/oifits/readme.md

 The module was tested with Astropy 4.2 and numpy 1.19.2 under Python 3.8.5.
 Earlier versions will probably work, too.

-For some example functions which make use of the module, see `oitools.py`.
+For some example functions which make use of the module, see `oitools.py` in the contrib directory.
+These are undocumented, messy examples only and may not work;
-These are undocumented, messy examples only and may not work; you should probably write your own.
+you should probably write your own.

-Also included is a sample array file for the VLTI.
+Also included in the contrib directory is a sample array file for the VLTI.
 This can be viewed using the plot_array function in `oitools.py`:

 ```python
 import matplotlib.pylab as plt